Eku Leota

-Eku Leota (born May 11, 1999) is an American professional football linebacker for the New Orleans Saints of the National Football League (NFL).
+Eku Leota (born May 11, 1999) is a Samoan-American professional football outside linebacker for the Arizona Cardinals of the National Football League (NFL).
+He previously played for the Carolina Panthers, Pittsburgh Steelers, and New Orleans Saints.
 He played college football for the Northwestern Wildcats before transferring to Auburn Tigers.

 Early life

-Leota grew up in Asheville, North Carolina and attended Asheville High School.
+Leota was born in Falefā, Samoa and moved to Asheville, North Carolina at age 7.
+He attended Asheville High School.

 College career

 Leota began his college football career at Northwestern and redshirted his true freshman season.
 He had 2.5 sacks as a redshirt freshman.
 Leota was named third-team All-Big Ten Conference during his redshirt sophomore season.
 He entered the NCAA transfer portal at the end of the regular season.

 Leota ultimately transferred to Auburn.
 He made 23 tackles with ten tackles for loss and seven sacks in his first season with the team.
 Leota suffered a season-ending pectoral injury in the fifth game of the Tigers' 2022 season.